MercuryPay/dsiPDCXListener.CSharp/README.md

 Please contact your Developer Integrations Analyst for any questions about the below prerequisites.
 Details are also outlined in our integration guide.

 * dsiPDCXListener&trade; installed and running
-* IPTran LT&trade; Mobile -- this is a hardware device to which hardware peripherals can/will attach.
+* IPTran LT&trade; Mobile -- this is a hardware device to which hardware peripherals are attached.
 * PaymentsDrawer&trade; Bundle -- a cash drawer, receipt printer, and peripheral device with the IPTran LT&trade; Mobile mounted inside of the cash drawer.

 The code will also work with the dsiPDCXListener&trade; and a hardware device attached directly to the computer so if you do not have the IPTran LT&trade; Mobile and other hardware devices (cash drawer, receipt printer, etc.) you will still be able to see the functionality.